Hampshire College: In the media

-In November 2001, a controversial All-Community Vote at Hampshire declared the school opposed to the recently launched War on Terrorism, another national first that drew national media attention, including scathing reports from Fox News Channel and the New York Post ("Kooky College Condemns War").
+In November 2001, a controversial All-Community Vote at Hampshire declared the school opposed to the recently launched War on Terrorism after 9/11, another national first that drew national media attention, including scathing reports from Fox News Channel and the New York Post ("Kooky College Condemns War").

 Saturday Night Live had a regular sketch, "Jarret's Room", starring Jimmy Fallon, which ostensibly takes place at Hampshire College but is instead a composite of several schools.
 It refers to non-existent buildings ("McGuinn Hall", which is actually the Sociology and Social Work building at fellow cast member Amy Poehler's alma mater, Boston College) and features yearbooks, tests, seniors, fraternities, three-person dorm rooms, and a football team—none of which the school has ever had.
 The sketch also claims that the college is actually in New Hampshire rather than Massachusetts.
 These characters would later be revived on The Tonight Show with Jimmy Fallon during the COVID-19 pandemic.
 In another SNL episode aired on December 14, 2002, host Al Gore plays Dr. Ralph Wormly Curtis, a professor at Hampshire College.
 The same sketch implies that the band Phish attends Hampshire as well, though in reality all four members attended the University of Vermont.
-In Whit Stillman's comedy-drama film The Last Days of Disco, Chloë Sevigny and Kate Beckinsale star as two recent Hampshire graduates in the early 1980's in the disco scene of New York City.
+In Whit Stillman's comedy-drama film The Last Days of Disco, Chloë Sevigny and Kate Beckinsale star as two recent Hampshire graduates in the early 1980s in the disco scene of New York City.

 Alumnus Ken Burns wrote of the college: "Hampshire College is a perfect American place.
 If we look back at the history of our country, the things we celebrate were outside of the mainstream.
 Much of the world operated under a tyrannical model, but Americans said, 'We will govern ourselves.'
 So, too, Hampshire asked, at its founding, the difficult questions of how we might educate ourselves...
 When I entered Hampshire, I found it to be the most exciting place on earth."
 Loren Pope wrote of Hampshire in the college guide Colleges That Change Lives: "Today no college has students whose intellectual thyroids are more active or whose minds are more compassionately engaged."

 The events around the planned closure of the college that was made unsuccessful by student protests are the subject of the 2022 film The Unmaking of a College.